abyzovlab/VIROnator/README.md

 ### 5. Systematic SAM Flag Comparison Module (`flag_comparison_module`)
 Evaluates the clean strategy across 3 SAM flag filtering commands to isolate the impact of aligner `-f 2` flags vs manual bitwise flags:

+> [!NOTE]
+> This module is not estimating viral abundance.
+It is estimating high-confidence, reference-discriminating read-pair support.
+That is useful, however it will undercount viruses when related references share homologous sequence.
+This is for the reference-unique evidence.
+We report high-specificity reference-discriminating read support.

 1. Enable Module 8 in `config/ssc_config.yaml`:
    ```yaml